 they knew what lay in store for me!
 And laughed in joy.

-All sorts of sailors…all wore the masks of nice humans, open, zesty and at liberty to sing…
+All sorts of sailors…wearing masks of nice humans, open, zesty, at liberty to sing…

 (see, in my anxiety I knew the ruse, from times of past troubles and other places).

 Strange how skert eyes & throbbing thudding heart

 The ship launched with little fanfare, little ceremony and no pomp.

 I was swallowing that lump in my throat as the dock grew small and distant,

 and I was clawing at the air with my nostrils sharp, distended and desperate,